-Registered Providers who self-fund minor adaptations up to £1,000 for tenants can recover costs over and above £1,000 up to £2,500 with prior approval, and upon receipt of evidence of costs.
+Registered Providers who self-fund minor adaptations up to £1,000 for tenantscan recover costs over and above £1,000 up to £2,500 with prior approval, and upon receipt of evidence of costs.

-Eligible costs can include transport to the Assisted Living Centre to try out equipment, where a visit to try out equipment is required.
+Costs can include transport to the Assisted Living Centre to try out equipment, where a visit to try out equipment is required.
 This must be arranged through the Council's Dial a Ride service, where no other suitable transport arrangements are available.